Header Image

 In many cases, the differentiation within the explanatory model advocated on this side could be explained by the fact that these are secondary stress symptoms that are not directly mediated via the HPA axis - e.g. psychosomatic complaints such as abdominal pain or back pain.

-However, the studies on this side (at low n) also indicate - earlier to our own astonishment - that somatic stress symptoms are clearly underrepresented in adults with ADHD.
+However, the studies on this side (at low n) also indicate - earlier to our own astonishment - that somatic stress symptoms are clearly underrepresented in adult persons with ADHD.
 The only exceptions are sleep disorders (very clear) and states of exhaustion and muscle tension (still clear).
 In contrast, all other somatic stress symptoms are rarer than in non-affected persons.

 5.1.
 Sexual problems / listlessness